wehlutyk/thesis/content/4-discussion.md

 Each of those conclusions about the world can matter more or less to the listener (RT formulates this as the strength of the contextual effects created by the conclusion), and is also more or less costly to derive from the speaker's utterance and its context (processing cost in RT terminology).
 A conclusion that matters more to the listener achieves higher relevance, and conversely a higher processing cost will lower the relevance realised by a conclusion.
 These two dimensions let listeners order the conclusions that can be derived from a speaker's utterance based on their (context- and listener-dependent) relevance.
-For instance, Sperber or Wilson hearing that their train to work is one minute late is less relevant (because it matters less to them) than hearing that their train is late by a half hour.
+For instance, Sperber or Wilson hearing that their train to work is one minute late provides a less relevant conclusion (because it matters less to them) than hearing that their train is late by half an hour.
-Conversely, a public announcement stating that their train is late provides a more relevant conclusion (because easier to derive) than the same conclusion derived through more deductive effort from bits of a conversation overheard between the people sitting next to them.
+Conversely, a public announcement stating that their train is late provides a more relevant conclusion (because easier to derive) than the same conclusion derived with more deductive effort from parts of a conversation overheard between the people sitting next to them.
 A central claim of RT is that evolution has shaped human cognition in such a way that people automatically and easily perform this derivation and comparison process on all the stimuli they perceive, picking out those among the myriad available which maximise relevance.
 The Cognitive Principle of Relevance expresses this claim:
 "Human cognition tends to be geared to the maximization of relevance" [@wilson_relevance_2004 p.
 610].